강의

 Is computer science knowledge only for those who majored in it?

-Algorithms are really emphasized a lot because of coding tests!
-Data structures are a prerequisite subject that you must know when studying algorithms.
-Various structures used in algorithms such as stacks, queues, trees, and graphs are called data structures.
-If you know efficient data structures, the algorithms that use them are bound to be efficient!
+Algorithms are heavily emphasized in coding tests!
+Data structures are a prerequisite for studying algorithms.
+The various structures utilized in algorithms, such as stacks, queues, trees, and graphs, are called data structures.
+If you know efficient data structures, the algorithms that utilize them will inevitably be efficient, too!

-Non-majors who have not studied computer science often think that majors already know something great.
-However , if they study step by step, non-majors can acquire specialized knowledge just as much as computer science majors .
-I will teach you only the core knowledge necessary for practical work.
+Non-majors who haven't studied computer science often assume that majors already know something amazing.
+However , with careful study, even non-majors can acquire the same level of specialized knowledge as computer science majors .
+I'll teach you the essentials, focusing on practical knowledge.

 • Can you implement stacks, queues, heaps, trees, and graphs directly in JavaScript?